MHCPPrograms/worlds-documentation/docs/lighting-tutorial/Lighting-Module-2.md

 - Add a **Dynamic Light Gizmo** and configure its basic settings.
 - Differentiate between **Point** and **Spot** light types.
 - Use **Falloff Distance** and **Spread** to shape your light.
-- Create a simple lighting animation directly in the editor.
 - Understand the performance trade-offs of dynamic lighting.

 ---